Orientation & FAQ

 Graduate School Orientation Program

-The Graduate School's Welcome & Orientation is open to all incoming graduate and professional students and is intended to complement orientations provided by programs and colleges.
-This program also includes a Resource Fair held in the McNamara Alumni Center.
+The Graduate School's Welcome & Resource Fair normally takes place prior to the fall semester and is an online event for which you will receive a link; it is open to all incoming graduate and professional students and is intended to complement orientations provided by programs and colleges.
+This program also includes GEAR1 , an online orientation for new graduate students.

 The following frequently asked questions will give you additional useful information prior to our MGIS program orientation.

 Once you have been admitted to the program, an excellent and very comprehensive resource for getting started is the myU portal.
-Another useful resource is the Graduate School's How Do I... page
+Simply log in to your myU account and you are ready to explore!

-A key item for identifying you as a student in the program and at the University of Minnesota is your U Card.
-Once the Graduate School has approved your admission into the program and issued you a student ID number, you are ready to acquire a U Card.
-See more information on where you can go to get your U Card
+Your U Card will identify you as a student in the program and at the University of Minnesota.
+Once the Graduate School has approved your admission into the program and issued you a student ID number, you are ready to get your card from the University of Minnesota Twin Cities U Card Office.